Swetrix/blog-posts/posts/comparison/2025-11-30-vercel-web-analytics.md

 - **Funnels:** Want to know why users aren't signing up?
 Swetrix Funnels show you the exact drop-off rates at each step of your conversion process.
 - **Error Tracking:** If a button is broken on your site, Vercel Web Analytics won't tell you.
 Swetrix tracks JavaScript errors automatically, so you know if your users are facing technical issues.
 - **Performance Monitoring:** While Vercel has "Speed Insights", it's often a separate tab or add-on.
 Swetrix integrates Site Speed analyticsc directly into your dashboard, linking performance directly to user behavior.

+## Built-in Growth Tools

+Vercel offers some of these features (like Feature Flags) as separate, paid add-ons or distinct products.
+Swetrix integrates them directly into your analytics workflow:

+- **Experiments (A/B Testing):** Run tests to improve conversions.
+- **Feature Flags:** Manage rollouts.
+- **Revenue Analytics:** See which traffic sources drive the most revenue (Stripe/Paddle integration).
+- **AI Chat:** Instant answers to your data questions.

+With Swetrix, these aren't just separate infrastructure pieces—they are part of your data story.

 ## The "Hobby" Plan Limits